Exploring Nature in Naples

 The surrounding Ten Thousand Islands offer fascinating views of untouched wildlife with a wealth of seashells, dolphins, manatees and bird sightings.
-Take a guided WaveRunner® eco-tour of the mangrove jungles with Marco Island Ski & Watersports, or island hop via kayak with Kayak Marco Island.
+Take a guided WaveRunner® eco-tour of the mangrove jungles with Marco Island Ski & Watersports, or island hop via kayak.

 Deep Down in the Florida Everglades

 If your kids love adventure, visiting Everglades National Park will likely be the highlight of their vacation.
 One way to see the Everglades and its wildlife – alligators, wild boars and all types of birds – is by airboat.
 These boats speed through mangrove tunnels and skim alongside the "River of Grass."
 Check out Speedy's Airboat Tours for a ride through mangrove tunnels.